RickRomig/FnLoC/README.md

 ```
 3. The Makefile is set up to use gcc.
 If you use a different C compiler, change the CC variable as appropriate.

+4. The Makefile has not been tested on Windows with gcc in MinGW.

 ### Installation:

 1. In Debian-based distributions (Ubuntu, Mint, etc.) FnLoC can be installed from the .deb package using gdebi or dpkg.